 While this soup would be good with regular white mushroom, I recommend using a combination of cremini (aka baby bella) and one or two other varieties.
 Good choices include shiitakes (fresh, or rehydrated dried), oyster mushrooms, and portobellos.
 Rehydrated porcini mushrooms, in a small quantity (they’re pricey) add depth of flavor galore.

-Here are more vegan soups & stews to explore.
+Here are more filling and flavorful vegan soups & stews.